intershop/helm-charts/charts/iom/docs/Metrics.rst

 Prometheus Metrics
 ------------------

-IOM provides an HTTP endpoint */metrics* at port 9990, that delivers a huge amount of metrics.
+IOM version 4.2.0 and newer provides an HTTP endpoint */metrics* at port 9990, that delivers a huge amount of metrics.
 These metrics are provided in `Prometheus <https://prometheus.io>`_ format, which is a widely used format, that can be understood by mostly all monitoring systems.

 The metrics are provided by the *Wildfly* sub-system *microprofile-metrics-smallrye*.
 The according `Quickstart guide <https://github.com/wildfly/quickstart/blob/main/microprofile-metrics/README.adoc>`_